By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The DSM, short for Diagnostic and Statistical Manual of Mental Disorders is a book created and published by the APA (American Psychiatric Association) which seeks to codify the classification of mental, emotional or behavioral diagnosis.
-Currently the DSM is in its fifth edition (DSM-5.)
+The DSM, short for Diagnostic and Statistical Manual of Mental Disorders is a book created and published by the APA (American Psychiatric Association) which seeks to codify the classification of mental, emotional, or behavioral diagnoses.
+Currently, the DSM is in its fifth edition (DSM-5.)
 Each successive edition has seen significant shifts in how we understand and diagnose mental illnesses.

-While this volume is published by an American organization it has been widely used thorough out the world.
+While this volume is published by an American organization it has been widely used throughout the world.
 A number of reasons for the creation of the DSM have been suggested but a few large reasons stand out as the most important.

 Some of the earliest efforts to categorize diseases had to do with classifying causes of death.
 Other methods of classification were used on census reports to describe those who were unable to work because of mental retardation or mental illnesses.

-Your diagnoses should not change with the place you live or who sees you.
+Your diagnosis should not change with the place you live or who sees you.